 Good athletes, by definition, are tough.
 But “toughness” shouldn’t mean ignoring a potentially serious injury, such as the trauma an athlete’s brain can undergo when colliding with a player from the opposing team.

-The National Football League recognized this in 2011, when it set rules to determine whether an athlete who’s taken a powerful hit is benched.
+The National Football League recognized this when it set rules to determine whether an athlete who’s taken a powerful hit is benched.
 The guidelines include checking players for symptoms of a possible concussion—attention, memory and balance—right away.

 Parents of student athletes, and coaches of amateur teams, are well advised to take the same cautionary approach.
 We spoke with Family and Sports Medicine Physician David Olson, MD, who serves as a University of Minnesota Gopher sports team physician, about recognition and treatment of concussions.
-Olson also sees patients at the University of Minnesota Physicians Sports Medicine Clinic.
+Olson also sees patients at the University of Minnesota Health Sports Medicine Clinic.

 What is a concussion?